-View Master of Science in Human Factors and Industrial/Organizational Psychology program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Master of Science in Human Factors and Industrial/Organizational Psychology (Thesis track) and Master of Science in Human Factors and Industrial/Organizational Psychology, Human Performance and Effectiveness (Non-thesis track) program information, degree requirements, and graduation planning strategy in the Academic Catalog.

-January 1 is the deadline for receipt of all application material for admission for the following Fall semester.
-If you are interested in applying to the Human Factors and Industrial/Organizational psychology graduate program at Wright State, here are the necessary application steps:
+December 15 is the date when we will begin to review application materials for admission for the following Fall semester.
+If you are interested in applying to the Human Factors and Industrial/Organizational Psychology graduate program at Wright State, here are the necessary application steps:

 - Once you have created an account, you may begin the application for admission to the Graduate School.
 Our program is listed under the College of Science and Mathematics, with a concentration in Human Factors and Industrial/Organizational Psychology.
+If you choose the course-based option without the thesis, select the option that includes Human Performance and Effectiveness concentration.
+If you choose the thesis-based option, select the MS in Human Factors and Industrial/Organizational Psychology.
 Make sure to select your interest in either the M.S. or Ph.D. degree program.

 - As part of the application, you will be required to submit a packet of materials, review what you need to submit under the Materials tab.

 - Upon completion of the online application, you will be required to pay a $40 application fee which can be submitted online.